-- Stop sending content and we’ll end your stream.
+- Stop sending content from your encoder and we’ll end your stream.

-You’ll be able to select privacy options, set a start time, enable a backup stream for redundancy, create multiple live events and stream them all simultaneously!
+Events give you more control of your stream.
+You’ll be able to select privacy options, set a start time, enable a backup stream for redundancy, create multiple live events, and stream them all simultaneously.

 - Title, description and tags

 - Privacy Settings: Only Public events will appear on your channel, search results and promotion.
 Choose Unlisted or Private to test events.

 - Select Quick to launch Hangouts on Air.
 Select Custom to use custom encoders and controls.